benjamin-Ndugga/custom-hazelcast-map-loader/README.md

 # Custom Hazelcast Maploader

-This is a proposal to allow for auto-creation of a map store
+This is a proposal to allow for auto-creation of a map store.
+In this project I use mysql as the database, however the goal is to be able to use any database.

 ### Sample XML Configuration
 We create a simple Map Configuration that looks like the one below: